ozkxr/match-json/README.md

 An JavaScript library to test JSON with some nice features.

+It is built to test REST API endpoints but, of course, you can use it to whatever you want.

 ## Install ##
 I put it in my own npm scope because `match` is another existent lib and I have a big trouble naming things.
 Any suggestion is welcome.
 ```